 Section 143(1) Income Tax Notice

 All persons having taxable income must file an income tax return each financial year.
 After filing the tax return, the income tax department would process the return and check for any errors.
 If the errors in an income tax notice are minor, a summary assessment under Section 143(1) can be completed without calling the assessee.
 Hence, income tax notice under Section 143(1) is the most common type of tax notices received from the Income Tax department.
-On receiving any income tax notice, the taxpayer without panicking must take steps to under the tax notice and comply with the request of the tax officer.
+On receiving any income tax notice, the taxpayer without panicking can take steps to understand the tax notice and comply with the request of the tax officer.
 In this article, we look at income tax notice u/s Section 143(1) in detail.

 When Section 143(1) Tax Notice is Issued?

 A tax notice under Section 143(1) of the Income Tax Act can be issued to begin a summary assessment without calling the taxpayer.
 Section 143(1) notices are issued based on computerized processing of tax returns without any human interface.
 In a summary assessment, the Income Tax Department would not call for additional information or documents as requested in a scrutiny assessment.

 An income tax notice under Section 143(1) will be issued in any of the following scenarios after automated verification of tax return filed:

 - An incorrect claim, if such claim is apparently wrong in the tax return filed;

 - Disallowance of loss claimed, if return of the previous year for which set off of loss is claimed was furnished beyond the due date for filing income tax return;

 - Dissallowance of expenditure indicated in the audit report but not taken into account in computing the total income in the return (applicable from AY2017-18);

 - Disallowance of deduction claimed under Section 10AA, 80-IA, 80-IAB, 80-IC, 80-ID, or 80-IE, if the return is furnished beyond the due date specified under Section 139(1).